 What about doggy gas?
 We hear that reports are great on reducing the stinky gas issues too while taking these probiotics.

 We have also heard that many dogs who have had sensitive stomachs and have had loose stool on a more regular basis are getting back to normal.

-I think it is wise to just have on hand- a good probiotic- great for all our more sensitive dogs and even puppies – almost all and any dog or cat could benefit from additional probiotics in their diet.
+I think it is wise to just have on hand- a good probiotic- great for all our more sensitive dogs and especially for puppies to give them a good start in life – almost all and any dog or cat could benefit from additional probiotics in their diet.